cschroll/mysterious-organism/README.md

-Off-platform project from the Full-stack Engineering course on Codecademy.
+## Off-platform project from the Full-stack Engineering course on Codecademy
+### Technologies
++ Javascript